AdaCore/spark2014/docs/lrm/source/program-structure-and-compilation-issues.rst

 ^^^^^^^^^^^^^

 State abstractions are visible in the limited view of packages in |SPARK|.
-The notion of an *abstract view* of a variable declaration is also introduced, and the limited view of a package includes the abstract view of any variables declared in the visible part of that package.
-The only allowed uses of an abstract view of a variable are where the use of a state abstraction would be allowed (for example, in a Global ``aspect_specification``).
+The notion of an *abstract view* of an object declaration is also introduced, and the limited view of a package includes the abstract view of any objects declared in the visible part of that package.
+The only allowed uses of an abstract view of an object are where the use of a state abstraction would be allowed (for example, in a Global ``aspect_specification``).

 .. centered:: **Legality Rules**

 .. _tu-context_clauses_with_clauses-02:

-2. A name denoting the abstract view of a variable shall occur only:
+2. A name denoting the abstract view of an object shall occur only:

    a. as a ``global_item`` in a Global or Refined_Global aspect
       specification; or